harrycresswell/harry/content/writing/de-googling.md

 I’ve been with Tutanota for a few months now and I’m enjoying it.

 Sure, there are quirks to get used to.
-Such as images not loading by default–a privacy thing.
+Such as images not loading by default (a privacy thing).
 Then there’s the counterintuitive feel when you delete an email.
 Tutanota marks the next email read, whether you want to read it or not.

 But, you get used to these things fast and the pros outweigh the cons.